richardlin047/modin-spreadsheet/README.rst

 Running from source & testing your changes
 ------------------------------------------

-If you'd like to contribute to modin-spreadsheet, or just want to be able to modify the source code for your own purposes, you'll want to clone this repository and run modin-spreadsheet from your local copy of the repository.
+If you'd like to contribute to Modin-spreadsheet, or just want to be able to modify the source code for your own purposes, you'll want to clone this repository and run Modin-spreadsheet from your local copy of the repository.
 The following steps explain how to do this.

 #.
 Clone the repository from GitHub and ``cd`` into the top-level directory::